Paris Coronavirus Updates

 - Get your takeaway fix

-Restaurants are closed but that doesn’t need to prevent you from trying delicious food and keep your body fuelled and healthy.
+The coronavirus situation doesn’t need to prevent you from trying delicious food and keep your body fuelled and healthy.
 You can visit UberEats, Deliveroo, Foodora or other delivery websites, pick anything you have cravings for and get it delivered to your location.

 - Keep the communication going with your loved ones